home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 - `homeassistant.toggle` - Turns off an entity that is on, or turns on an entity that is off (that supports being turned on and off)
 - `homeassistant.update_entity` - Request the update of an entity, rather than waiting for the next scheduled update, for example [Google travel time] sensor, a [template sensor], or a [light]

-Complete action details and examples can be found on the [Home Assistant integration][homeassistant-integration-services] page.
+Complete action details and examples can be found on the [Home Assistant integration][homeassistant-integration-actions] page.

 [templating]: /docs/configuration/templating/
 [google travel time]: /integrations/google_travel_time/
 [template sensor]: /integrations/template/
 [light]: /integrations/light/
-[homeassistant-integration-services]: /integrations/homeassistant#services
+[homeassistant-integration-actions]: /integrations/homeassistant#actions